Lautaro-Garcia/counsel-spotify/README.md

 ## How to use it

-This package exposes three search functions `counsel-spotify-search-track`, `counsel-spotify-search-album` and `counsel-spotify-search-artist`.
-The options are fetched from
+This package exposes these search functions:
+* `counsel-spotify-search-track`
+* `counsel-spotify-search-album`
+* `counsel-spotify-search-artist` (not working entirely at the moment, see [this issue](https://github.com/hnarayanan/shpotify/issues/88))
+* `counsel-spotify-seach-tracks-by-album`
+* `counsel-spotify-search-tracks-by-artist`

-Spotify REST API.
+The options are fetched from Spotify REST API.
 Hitting `RET` while selecting an option will start playing that track or album (depending on what the search were).
+Also, hitting `M-o` will prompt a tiny menu with some more actions to choose from (for example, choosing to play the entire album a song belongs to)

 ### Controllers

-Also, there are defined some basic controllers for the Spotify App
+There are defined some basic controllers for the Spotify App

 | Action            | Function                            |
 |:----------------- |:----------------------------------- |